belangeo/pyo/embedded/juceplugin/README.md

     `python-config --cflags`

+On MacOS, the default compiler in Xcode is LLVM and it will complain about python-config command.
+All you have to do is to run these two commands (without the backtick symbols) in a terminal window and copy the results in the appropriate field (you can leave out "-Wstrict-prototypes" flag as it is not valid in C++.

+On MacOS, add the Python framework to your project.
+In the field "Extra Frameworks", add :

+	Python

 ------------------------------------------------------------------------------
 Step 4 - Make sure that your project links to the Steinberg's VST SDK.
 VST SDK can be freely downloaded from Steinberg web site: